-On 17th March 2021, Uber have announced that their UK drivers will be paid holiday pay, will be guaranteed to earn at least the national minimum wage and will be enrolled into a pension plan.
-This announcement comes after the Supreme Court, Britain’s highest court, ruled in February 2021 that Uber drivers must be treated as workers and not as self-employed.
+On 17th March 2021, Uber announced that their UK drivers will be paid holiday pay, guaranteed to earn at least the national minimum wage, and enrolled into a pension plan.
+This announcement comes after the Supreme Court, Britain’s highest court, ruled in February 2021 that Uber drivers must be treated as workers, not as self-employed.

 The ruling means that as workers, Uber drivers are entitled to holiday pay, national minimum wage and pension benefits, all of which are not afforded to those who are self-employed.

-The law surrounding employees, workers and those who are self employed has long been an area of debate with a fine line between each and many cases within the Employment Tribunal in turn providing further clarification of the interpretations of statutory definitions.
-A person’s employment status is important as the level of employment rights afforded to an employee are far greater than that afforded to a worker or someone who is self-employed.
+The law surrounding employees, workers and those who are self-employed has long been an area of debate with a fine line between each and many cases within the Employment Tribunal, in turn providing further clarification of the interpretations of statutory definitions.
+A person’s employment status is important as the level of employment rights afforded to an employee is far greater than that afforded to a worker or someone who is self-employed.

-In his judgement within the Supreme Court, Lord Leggatt announced that the Supreme Court dismissed Uber’s appeal that it was an intermediary party and therefore that drivers were self-employed and stated that drivers, who utilised the Uber app, would also be working whilst logged onto the Uber app.
+In his judgement within the Supreme Court, Lord Leggatt announced that the Supreme Court dismissed Uber’s appeal that it was an intermediary party and that drivers were self-employed and stated that drivers who utilised the Uber app would also be working whilst logged onto the Uber app.

 - That Uber set the contract terms;